madhavand123/creditguard/README.md

 The dataset is synthetically generated rather than pulled from a real lender (see [Limitations](#-limitations)), so the project can be published and demoed without any privacy concerns, while the statistical relationships in the data (higher credit score → lower risk, more late payments → higher risk, etc.) are modeled to reflect real credit behavior.

-For a detailed, section-by-section walkthrough of the codebase, see `10_DAY_GUIDE.md`.

 ---